tabithablagdon/UnLoadX/README.md

 ### UnLoadX - Load balancing and testing tool with UI measuring performance

 ## Description
 UnLoadX is a load balancer capable of managing user-generated network traffic.
-Users supply inputs to the load balancer and view load balancer performance via metrics & graphs.
+Users supply inputs to the load balancer to generate traffic for the load balancer to process and can view load balancer performance metrics and charts.
 Users send an IP address, a port number, and the number of requests for the load balancer to process.

 ## Tech Stack
 Angular 2